Tamentit

-Until the late twentieth century the people of Tamentit spoke Taznatit Berber.
+Until the late twentieth century, the people of Tamentit spoke Gurara, a variety of the Berber language called Zenati, which is spoken by the Sanhaja.

 History

 A Jewish community existed in Tamentit until the 15th century.
 In 1492, Muhammad al-Maghili destroyed the Jewish communities of the region of Tuat, including their primary synagogue in Tamentit.
-The surviving Jews of Tamentit fled south along caravan routes and settled in communities along the Niger River.
+The surviving Jews of Tamentit fled south along caravan routes and settled in communities along the Niger.
 Several years later, in the face of persecution, these Jewish communities were forcibly converted to Islam.
 Some contemporary Malian Muslims claim to be the descendants of those Jews who converted to Islam.

 Geography

 The villages of Tamentit are located near oases that are part of the Tuat region in northern Adrar Province, between the communes of Adrar to the north and Fenoughil to the south.
 The rocky Tademaït plateau rises far to the east, while the sandy Erg Iguidi and Erg Chech deserts lie to the west.